uapi-group/specifications/specs/base_directory_specification.md

 [libeconf](https://github.com/openSUSE/libeconf) supports drop-ins and can be used by any program to load its configuration following this specification.
+In addition, it must be possible to mask files across different locations in `$XDG_CONFIG_DIRS` by creating a symlink to `/dev/null` or an empty file.
+For example, an empty `/etc/foo` means that `/usr/etc/foo` is masked and thus not parsed.

 ## Environment variables {#variables}